cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 wrangler secret put accountSID
 ```

-Use this syntax to set your Twilio accountSID, recipient(your number), Twilio authToken, and SECRET_TOKEN (for Github).
+Use this syntax to set your Twilio accountSID, recipient(your number), Twilio authToken, and SECRET_TOKEN (for Github) to the respecive values.

 Finally, we modify our `githubWebhookHandler` to send a text at the end.